5l1v3r1/WebScanner-1/README.md

 ```

 ## Total scan
-`MainScanner.py` runs the crawler, then scans for various vulnerability categories, outputting vulnerabilities in `./vulnerabilities/*.json`
+`MainScanner.py` runs the crawler, then scans for various vulnerability categories, outputting vulnerabilities in `./vulnerabilities/*.json` and POC exploit scripts to `./scripts/`

 Usage:
 ```sh